6:00pm – 8:30pm

 • In this session, you will explore the transformative impact of retail media as a key channel for engaging consumers and driving measurable performance across the marketing funnel.
 Learn how retailers are enabling brands to leverage longitudinal purchasing data to target audiences with precision and activate media across onsite, offsite, and in-store channels.
 Gain actionable insights to integrate retail media into your marketing strategies and accelerate growth in today’s dynamic omnichannel environment.

-• Food Retailer Turnaround: Supermarket Simulation Session 4
+• Think Like a Retailer Simulation Session 4

 • Miguel Gomez, Adam Brumberg